Mzimec/RayTracer/README.md

 ## Material

-Material takes care of physical traits of seperate objects.
-[Material](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/Material.cs)
+Material takes care of physical traits of seperate objects -- [Material](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/Material.cs).
 It defines what kinds and with which weight Scatter Models will be used.
 It describes its color, transparency, diferent textures and so on of the object.
 The project is compatible with textures that overide color and bump maps (Textures that overide normals of objects).
 Additionaly there is defined Perlin noise generator for genrating noise textures --
 [Texture](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/Texture.cs),